oz123/awesome-c/README.md

   [BSD-2-Clause][24].
 * [lzo][338] - A very fast data compression library.
 [GPL-2.0+][8].
 * [shoco][363] - A compressor for small text strings.
 [MIT][11].
+* [SIMDComp][519] - A simple library for compressing lists of integers using binary packing.
+Makes use of SIMD instructions on x86.
+[BSD-3-Clause][6].
 * [smaz][364] - An efficient string compression library.
 [BSD-3-Clause][6].
 * [squash][393] - A compression abstraction library, complete with some utilities.
 [MIT][11].